canjs/canjs/guides/setup.md

 ![CanJS plugins to select](../can/guides/images/setup/DownloadOptions.png)

 At the bottom of the page, click the download button.
-You'll be promoted to download a file called *can.custom.js*.
+You'll be prompted to download a file called *can.custom.js*.
 Save that file to your local machine.

-You can access the custom download page here: <a href="http://canjs.com/download.html" target="_blank">Custom downloader</a>
+You can access the custom download page here: <a href="../download.html" target="_blank">Custom downloader</a>

-There is one additional file we need, which we won't download.
+There is one additional file we need, which we won't download, yet.
 This file is special.
 You normally wouldn't want it to be a part of your final application, but it can be very helpful during development.
 The file is *can.fixture.js*.
 `can.fixture` allows you to simulate RESTful services.
 We'll cover how to